Shobhit70/CubicleOccupancyPrediction/README.md

-The main aim of this solution is to check which are vacant cubicle that are not occupied for the day.
+The main aim of this solution is to check which are vacant cubicle that are not occupied for that specific time frame.